mciethan/mciethan.github.io/project2.md

 ## Results and Analysis

-In June 2022, the MBTA increased the median time between trains on each of its subway lines by 2-4 minutes each in order to address safety hazards identified by an FTA investigation.
-After these service cuts, the average study area resident had access to 8.9% fewer jobs via public transit than they did before the cuts, and a full quarter of residents lost access to more than 18.3% of the jobs they could previously reach in 30 minutes.
-Job access losses were relatively equal across racial/ethnic groups in absolute terms, reflecting the "across-the-board" nature of the cuts, but in relative terms, job access impacts were disproportionately borne by Black residents, who had lower levels of job access via transit prior to the cuts.
+In June 2022, the MBTA cut service and increased median wait times between trains on each of its subway lines by 2-4 minutes each in order to address safety hazards identified by an FTA investigation.
+After these service cuts, the average study area resident had access to 8.9% fewer jobs via public transit wihin 30 minutes than they did before the cuts, and a full quarter of residents lost access to more than 18.3% of the jobs they could previously reach.
+Job access losses were relatively equal across racial/ethnic groups in absolute terms, reflecting the "across-the-board" nature of the cuts, but in relative terms, job access impacts were disproportionately borne by Black residents, who also had lower levels of job access via transit prior to the cuts.

 *<p align="center">Table 2: Average Job Access by Race/Ethnicity</p>*